 Tuck your tailbone and have interaction with your core, butt, and quads.

 Hold right here for a set amount of time.
-Try beginning with 10 seconds and operating your way up to 30 seconds as you get stronger.
+Try beginning with 10 seconds and operating up to 30 seconds as you strengthen.

 6. Push-up